 St. Anger Songs List

 In the long career of American heavy metal band Metallica, there is one album that has gotten lots of criticism for its quality.
 That album is St. Anger.
 I have to admit that I did not like this album very much either when I first heard it.
 In fact, I really did not start to like it until 2014.
 That’s a full 11 years after the album’s release.
 St. Anger should get much more credit than it does as a heavy metal album than it does.
 This article looks at the great and not so great aspects of an album that has received more criticism than praise.
 St. Anger must be give more credit and this heavy metal fan is here to tell you why.
-But before we do, let me just say that for some reason, St. Anger is one of those albums that likely would have never been recorded had Jason Newsted not left Metallica or had Cliff Burton survived and lived past 1986.
+But before we do that, it is worth mentioning that St. Anger is one of those albums that likely would have never been recorded had Jason Newsted not left Metallica or had Cliff Burton survived and lived past 1986.

 For what Metallica has been through in their career as a band, St. Anger shows that they reinvented themselves and still did a pretty good job

 St. Anger is the album that is looked upon as Metallica’s weakest album musically and it has especially been seen as a piece of garbage by the band’s hardcore fan base, the ones that remember Metallica for their outstanding albums of the 1980’s.
 By the time this album was released, the band had been through enough hardship already.
-If a band wants to grow and mature musically, they have to experiment with different styles.
-Metallica started this process with their self-titled black album in 1991.
-They would experiment further with the albums Load (1996) and Re-load (1997).
-It would not be until 2003 that St. Anger would be released.
-The most noticeable difference with St. Anger compared to the band’s other albums is the drum sound.
-This is the one aspect that I believe has received the most criticism from fans more than anything else.
-I did not like the drum sound in the album either for a very long time.
-But St. Anger has a kind of ferocity in the guitar playing that we have not seen since And Justice for All back in 1988.
-This is one of the reasons that St. Anger should receive more credit than it does.
-At least the album is heavy, something that Metallica started with early in their career.
-It has the kind of raw, aggressive sound that even I enjoy.
-I prefer to listen to Metallica more than other American metal bands such as Helstar or Exodus.
-If people do not like St. Anger that is totally fine.
-But music is a creative way for an artist to express themselves.
 Metallica really lets out their anger and frustration out with this album and these guys are good at what they do and they are able to attract fans from all over the world.
 That’s why they have lasted so long as a band.
 Get ready to hear one of the most raw-sounding albums that is full of anger but this kind of anger and emotion expressed is healthy because it is expressed through the creative power of music!
 Listening to St. Anger for maybe the millionth time, I able to see why Metallica made an album such as this.
 St. Anger was a way for Metallica to get out of their heads and vent their frustrations with all that had happened in their career especially since 1986.

 St. Anger's Strongest Songs